logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

 1. **URL** - Type in the URL where your feed is hosted.
 It provides the base URL for the API request.
 2. **Method** - Select the request method for the API request.
 Available methods: GET / POST / PUT.
+3. **Headers** - Add headers to the API request if they are needed.

-3. **Headers** - Send 1 header per line.
-(Separate headers on a new line.)
+    Send 1 header per line.
+(In other words, separate headers with line breaks.)

-  If your feed is password protected, you’ll need to encrypt the credentials (64 bit) and pass them as authentication headers.
-See the placeholder for an example.
+    If your feed is password protected, you'll need to encode the credentials (username:password in base64) and pass them as an authorization header.
+See [this page](/user-guide/encoding-authorization-header.html) for further instructions.

 ##### Give the sync some time